top of page

 I will soon share the method I use to generate precise equirectangular panoramas starting from a single AI view of a space.

+A second option, when I only have one AI image to start from, is what I would call intuitive reconstruction through video.
 I take the existing image of the environment and use a video model capable of exporting in high definition to generate a clockwise 180-degree pivoting camera move.
 Then I use the last frame and the first frame to create the second half of the turn, closing the circle.
 What comes out of this process is either a usable 360-degree video or a sequence of stitched frames dense enough to feed back into spatial reconstruction.

 It is not exact.
 But it is often more than enough to recover the underlying logic of the environment and begin working cinematically inside it.

+This remains, for me, the central point: whether you rebuild the space manually in Blender or reconstruct it through a real or synthetic photogrammetric logic, the truly cinematic operation is always spatial.
 Cinema was born horizontal for a reason.
 It was born from space before it was born from character.
 The image is never enough.
 What matters is whether the world can hold.

-3D space created in Freepik Animated with Seedance 2 inside Dreamina AI
+Animated with Seedance 2 inside Dreamina AI

 Comments